The minimally extended Varying Speed of Light (meVSL): Special Relativity

 The thermal equilibrium hypothesis is held until the nuclear interaction rate is not less than the expansion rate of the Universe.
 The distribution function is a function $f = f (\vec{x}, \vec{p}, t)$ of the position, of the proper momentum, and of the time.
 In other words, it is a function that takes its values in the phase space.
 It can be thought of as a probability density

 which is the probability of finding a particle at the given time $t$ in a small volume $d^3 {\bf x} d^3 {\bf p}$ of the phase space centered in $\{{\bf x},{\bf p}\}$, and $\mathcal N$ is some suitable normalization.
 We use the fact that distribution is homogeneous and isotropy to use $f(t, \vec{x}, \vec{p}) = f (t, p)$.
-In the early universe, the chemical potentials of all particles are so small that one can neglect them and thus the distribution functions are given by
+In the early universe, the chemical potentials of all particles were so small that one could neglect them and thus the distribution functions are given by

-where $+$ sign and $-$ sign is for fermions and bosons, respectively.
+where the $+$ sign and the $-$ one is for fermions and bosons, respectively.
 Because of the Heisenberg uncertainty principle of quantum mechanics, no particle can be localized in the phase space in a point $\{{\bf x},{\bf p}\}$, but at most in a small volume $\mathcal N = h^3$ about that point, where $h$ is Planck constant.
 Therefore, the probability density is given by